MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/hol-set-up-regression-suite-automation-tool.md

 ---
 # required metadata

-title: Set up and install Regression suite automation tool
+title: Set up and install Regression suite automation tool tutorial
 description: This topic is a tutorial that shows how to set up and install Regression suite automation tool (RSAT).
 author: kfend
 manager: AnnBe